ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/input.rst

 Setting ``saveSeedModulus`` to ``-1`` will only save the seed from the last iteration at the end of an RMG job.
 Alternatively, the seed can be saved every ``n`` iterations by setting ``saveSeedModulus`` to ``n``.

+Setting ``solverRetries`` to an integer establishes a limit on how many retries RMG will attempt after a solver error.
+By default this is 5.

 Species Constraints
 =====================